Searching for Gita, the Little Pearl: Part 2

 "Oh, how lovely.
 And why do you search for her at the school?
 No offense, Anna, but you are much too old to have a daughter of school age.
 More tea?"

-Anna was slapped in the face by the statement.
-Of course Gita was of school age.
+Anna felt the sting of the comment as if she'd been slapped in the face.
+Of course, Gita was of school age.
 "No, my Gita is six years old."

 Mrs. Hargrove was stunned for a moment.
 It was true.
 Anna Wronski was crazy in the head.
 She played along.
 "Oh, such a lovely age.
 Tell me, why do you search for her at school every day?
 She lives with you of course?"